 So you finally got a hold of your Masters, and now all you want to do is upload your music to all streaming platforms so your friends, family, and fans can listen to it.
 For this, you will find music distribution companies to do that for you.
 Some years ago there would only be a couple of companies to choose from, and today, there are dozens of these.
 So, which one should you pick to distribute your latest release?

-However, there IS one commonly overlooked element that should be every artist’s top priority, and that is: customer service.
+However, there IS one commonly overlooked element that should be every artist’s top priority, and that is customer service.

 We live in a world that communicates instantly, and a week can sometimes feel like a year.
 Problems could also arise in the “best” distribution company: issues in the submission, distribution, or release phases of the process – affecting our music release dates, information, and streaming data.
 So what we should all look for is a company that is committed to our art, our music: and that is the company that values our time.

-The best customer service is the one that offers various channels of communication, and the one that is proportional to the amount of clients that the company offers services to.
+The best customer service is the one that offers various channels of communication, and the one that is proportional to the amount of clients that the company provides services to.
 The best customer service is the one that replies within the previously established windows of time for each issue.

 Show Comments (0)